 While one of the most iconic uses for the ever-popular green bean is in a creamy casserole at the holidays, fresh beans purchased in-season at your local market can't be beat.
 (Fun fact: even dogs can enjoy the deliciousness of green beans).
 Also called snap beans or string beans, green beans actually come in a range of colors, from green to yellow to purple.
 When a recipe calls for green beans, most likely it means the ones that are green in color—although any color will work.

 "Haricots verts" is simply French for "green beans."
 However, the term is often used for the very slender beans, also called French beans (not to be confused with frozen french-cut green beans), found in the produce section of many large supermarkets.
 Contrary to what many think, green beans are technically legumes because their fruit grows in a pod, whereas beans usually refer to the whole plant.

 It's easy to add beautiful color to a dish with green beans.
-Toss green beans with pasta for an easy hot or cold supper or simply sauté some market-fresh green beans with garlic for an easy, healthy side dish to serve with your favorite grilled meats.
+Toss green beans with pasta for an easy hot or cold supper.
+Or simply sauté some garden-fresh green beans with garlic for an easy, healthy side dish to serve with your favorite grilled meats.
 Whether you grow your own or buy them at the store or farmers' market, you can learn simple ways to cook green beans and enjoy their incomparable flavor.

 Green beans are a tasty, low-calorie and nutrient-rich vegetable.
 A 1-cup serving of cooked green beans delivers 4 grams of fiber and 14 percent of the Daily Value for both vitamin C and folate, a B vitamin important for the healthy growth of new cells.
 Green beans are also a top source of silicon, a mineral that is critical for strong bones.

 The nutrients in 1 cup of cooked green beans are as follows: